 The U.S. Department of Energy (DOE) launched the $500 million Renew America’s Schools Program to promote the implementation of clean energy improvements at K-12 public schools across the country.
 This first-of-its-kind investment, funded by President Biden’s Bipartisan Infrastructure Law (BIL), aims to help school communities make energy upgrades that will lower utilities costs, improve indoor air quality, and foster healthier learning environments.

 The Renew America’s Schools grant is the program’s flagship funding opportunity.
 This competitive award focuses on funding infrastructure upgrades at K–12 public school facilities, prioritizing high-need school communities.
 The first round of this Funding Opportunity Announcement (FOA) launched in November 2022.
-After unprecedented public interest, the application period closed on April 21, 2023.
+DOE anticipates opening a second round of applications for the Renew America's Schools grant in Spring 2024.

-Subscribe for more information about the Renew America's School Program.
+Subscribe for more information about the Renew America's Schools Program.

 Selectees were announced on June 29, 2023.
 Due to high demand and overwhelming evidence of public need, DOE more than doubled the funding for Round 1 of the competition, from $80 million to $178 million.
 Local Education Agencies will now move through the award process to implement the building improvement projects they proposed, to bring cleaner air, better lighting, and more occupancy comfort to their facilities.